ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 ### Dev Server

 Django has a built-in WSGI web server for the development.
 You can run it with the initial project.
+You should run all commands inside `todo_site` project folder (not the nested `todo_site` package folder).
+This is the folder that `manage.py` lives in.
+If you are in the wrong folder, Python couldn't find the `manage.py` file.

-Inside `todo_site` project folder (not the nested `my_site` package folder), run `python3 manage.py runserver`, you can check the initial web site at `http://127.0.0.1:8000/` or `http://locahost:8000/`.
+Run `python3 manage.py runserver`, you can check the initial web site at `http://127.0.0.1:8000/` or `http://locahost:8000/`.

 The built-in development server monitors file changes and rebuilt the project when there is a change in the project source code files.